lakeside2us/multinational-retail-data-centralisation691/README.md

 ### Project Description

-< style='text-align: justify;'> A multinational company that sells various goods across the globe currently stores its sales data in many different data sources.
+A multinational company that sells various goods across the globe currently stores its sales data in many different data sources.

-As a result of having its sales data spread in many different data sources, it is not easy to access and analyse the sales data.

 As a result of having its sales data spread in many different data sources, it is not easy to access and analyse the sales data.